ptrkrysik/multi-rtl/README.md

 ==================
 Piotr Krysik <ptrkrysik@gmail.com>

-If you use the ideas from `Multi-rtl` to implement a similar multi-channel receiver yourself, please add a reference to `Multi-rtl` and the `Multi-rtl`'s author.
+If you use the ideas from `Multi-RTL` to implement a similar multi-channel receiver yourself, please add a reference to `Multi-RTL` and the `Multi-RTL`'s author.